Doom on Windows, a Heavy Metal concert and Bill Gates slaying demons - TheNewsTrace

 This story belongs to a time when marketing techniques were not as standardized as they are today, when people were doing crazy things and no one was putting their hands on their heads so much.
 Doom, Windows and a giant vagina as protagonists of Microsoft’s craziest event: this was Judgment Day.

 By the mid-1990s, the Doom video game was a true phenomenon.
 It was released in 1993 after a strenuous development in which marathon days of work were the usual trend.
 When players were able to test it, the servers crashed.
-They didn’t talk about anything else, and it didn’t take long for games like Marathon (Bungie) or Descent (Interplay) to appear that tried not only to replicate their shooter essence, but also their success.
+There was no talk of anything else, and in a short time, games like Marathon (Bungie) or Descent (Interplay) appeared that tried not only to replicate their shooter essence, but also their success.

 The key was in the gameplay, but also in the technology used, which amazed everyone who tried it.
 In Intel they did not stop playing, to the point that the company had to prohibit the use of the title.
 It was reducing employee productivity and undermining the US giant’s intranet networks.
 In Microsoft they also closely followed in the footsteps of a shareware game (free trial) that in a very short time had a brutal growth.
 Without going any further, it was rumored that he was outselling the almighty Windows 95.